Family Support Found Here

 Exploring one’s gender identity is not something that most people ever have to do.
 This exploration can be all consuming, especially at the beginning.
 Identifying the best course of action—or determining if any action should take place—can be one of the most challenging decisions you’ll ever make.
 The implications are not limited simply to your own life.
 A gender transition, whether physical or internal, can greatly impact your partner/spouse, your children, parents, work colleagues, friends and can even change your place in community.
 Everyone can benefit from having support in this process.

-Trans Families provides direct support to individuals through our one-on-one consultation services or through individualized education.
+Gender Diversity provides direct support to individuals through one-on-one consultation services or through individualized education.
 This is primarily done over the telephone but sessions via Zoom or similar can be arranged as well.

 Topics addressed include:

 - Individualized training for providers/professionals